Soldier performing a trap bar deadlift during an ACFT strength test as fellow soldiers observe and grade the lift

 What Is Central Adaptation?

-Central adaptations involve changes in the body’s support systems, systems that serve as the foundation for performance.
+Central adaptations are changes in the body's support systems the cardiovascular and respiratory machinery that serves as the foundation for every other quality.
+When people describe central vs peripheral adaptation, the central side is the supply chain: heart, lungs, and blood.
 These changes are directly tied to foundational aerobic capacity principles.

 When you hear someone say “my cardiovascular system improved,” that’s a central change.